dnagata0121/GCI/README.md

 # GCI
-tokyo university Chair for Global Consumer Intelligence,The University of Tokyo
+Chair for Global Consumer Intelligence,The University of Tokyo